 Growth-driven design minimizes the risk to the client.
 Rather than paying handsomely for a website you’re not sure works as it should, you get a website that is optimized for your needs.

 As each portion of the site launches, your agency tracks and compiles user data.
 Different modules and designs are A/B tested against each other.
 Conversion paths are tested.
 Form copy is tested.
-Layouts are tested by heatmaps.
+Layouts are tested with heatmaps.

 With data in hand, your designers and developers tweak existing structure to make sure your site is functioning as effectively as possible.